Q2 2026 Laguna Beach Luxury Rental Landscape

 | Hillside LTR | 4.8% |

-Properties with direct beach access or positioned on the sand delivered the strongest absolute yields.
-The 23 oceanfront homes in our Q2 dataset averaged $7.8 million in acquisition cost.
-When deployed as short-term vacation rentals, these properties generated average annual gross income of $562,000, translating to a 7.2% gross yield.
-Occupancy averaged 73% across the quarter, with peak summer weeks (late June through early September) reaching high occupancy levels at daily rates exceeding $2,400.
+Direct beach access or sand-fronting position defines this tier.
+The 23 oceanfront homes in our Q2 dataset carried an average acquisition cost of $7.8 million.
+Deployed as short-term vacation rentals, these properties generated average annual gross income of $562,000, translating to a 7.2% gross yield.
+Occupancy averaged 73% across the quarter, with peak summer weeks from late June through early September reaching high occupancy at daily rates exceeding $2,400.

-"Oceanfront Laguna Beach homes are not just real estate—they're experiential assets.
+"Oceanfront Laguna Beach homes are not just real estate, they're experiential assets.
 The yield differential between short-term and long-term strategies reflects what guests will pay for a week of waking up to surf break views versus what a year-round tenant values in a lease."

-Ocean View Tier: $3.5M–$6M
+Ocean View Tier

-Hillside View Tier: $2M–$3.5M
+Hillside View Tier

 Vacancy Compression and Demand Drivers